Can I register a car in a different state than I live in?

 • Pennsylvania

-Insurance companies weigh various pieces of personal information to assess risk and set insurance rates.
-Since location is a factor, you can't insure your car in a different state since the listed address on your registration and insurance policy need to match.
+Can you have car insurance in a different state than your registration?
+Since location is a factor, you can't insure your car in a different state.
+The listed address on your registration and insurance policy need to match to assess risk.

-There are exceptions to obtaining car insurance in a different state that are similar to the exceptions for registering a vehicle in another state.
+Insurance companies weigh various pieces of personal information to determine risk levels and set rates, but there are exceptions to obtaining car insurance in a different state.
+They are similar to the exceptions for non-resident vehicle registration.

-Residents of two states, college students away at school, and active-duty servicemembers on assignment can all have their vehicles insured and registered in a different state if the address listed on the insurance and registration match.
+Residents of two states, college students away at school, and active-duty servicemembers on assignment can have their vehicles insured and registered in a different state if the address listed on the insurance and registration match.

 Complying with the law is important when registering and insuring your vehicle.
 You never want to find yourself illegally operating a motor vehicle, so it’s wise to register and insure your vehicle in the state where you reside.

-Frequently Asked Questions About Vehicle Registration
+Frequently Asked Questions

 How do I update my registration if I move to another state?